 A Maryland Lawyer Can Help You Find a Gestational Carrier

-As told to Andrew Brandt | Reviewed by Canaan Suitt, J.D. | Last updated on June 14, 2023 Featuring practical insights from contributing attorney Jennifer Fairfax
+As told to Andrew Brandt | Reviewed by Canaan Suitt, J.D. | Last updated on April 25, 2025 Featuring practical insights from contributing attorney Jennifer Fairfax

 Option 1: Friends-and-Family Method

 I do a lot of cases like that—literally next-door neighbors, former college roommates, cousins, sisters, sisters-in-law.
-It’s the most personal, and least expensive, adoption available: They often won’t charge like a commercial surrogate, there’s a higher level of compassion, and you don’t have to pay for a program to find the carrier.
+It’s the most personal and least expensive adoption available: They often won’t charge like a commercial surrogate, there’s a higher level of compassion, and you don’t have to pay for a program to find the carrier.

-Option 2: Do-it-Yourself Method
+Option 2: Do-It-Yourself Method

 For the DIY [option], it’s probably going to be somewhere between $20,000 and $30,000.
 These surrogates will sometimes not take a full fee, and you can negotiate because it’s independent.